riceissa/issarice.com/pages/index.md

 - [About me](); [contact me](./about-me#contact)
 - [About this site](./about-the-site)
-- [Content creation: the organization and dissemination of knowledge]() documents my ongoing research on how to effectively publish content online, and how much one can impact the world by publishing such content.
+- [Content creation]() documents my ongoing research on the organization and dissemination of knowledge, how to effectively publish content online, and how much one can impact the world by publishing such content.
 - [Resources for the University of Washington]() might be a good place to look for those who attend or want to attend the University of Washington.
 - I am very slowly trying to catalog broad areas of the effective altruism movement on [Effective altruism links]().
 I also maintain the [Cause Prioritization Wiki](http://causeprioritization.org).